Have You Lost a Loved One Because of Someone’s Negligence?

 The grief of losing those closest to you is indescribable.
 When the loss is a result of the negligent actions of another, the already tragic event can be overwhelming.
 Understandably, families are often unable to deal with what is necessary to obtain compensation without help.

 We understand this, and it forms our approach to advocacy.
-At the law firm of Norton & Norton, P.C., it is our goal to use our 60-plus years of experience in some of the most complex personal injury cases in Missouri to help you and your family obtain the compensation you need to face the future.
+At the law firm of Norton & Spencer, P.C., it is our goal to use our 60-plus years of experience in some of the most complex personal injury cases in Missouri to help you and your family obtain the compensation you need to face the future.
 While no amount of money can replace what you have lost, your financial security is our concern.

 In its most basic definition, a wrongful death lawsuit allows you to sue someone for causing the death of another person.
 Wrongful death statutes allow you to sue for damages for grief and mental suffering, in addition to more explicit costs such as medical and burial services.

 You may be wondering if your situation is a case for wrongful death.
 While each case is different, here are a few examples of when wrongful death lawsuits can be brought:

 - A driver is at fault in an automobile accident that causes death.

 - A faulty part in an automobile, created by a manufacturer, leads to a fatal accident.

 - A person or business has over-served alcohol to a driver who then crashes and kills a pedestrian.

 Helping You Understand Your Legal Options After a Fatal Accident

 We know that nothing we do can bring back a loved one, but we are committed to doing everything we can legally to ensure that you are able to transition to the next phase of life, adequately deal with grief, and not have to worry about finances.